-- 9.8.1 The ITTF Integrity Board shall meet quarterly and each ITTF Integrity Board meeting shall be convened by the ITTF Integrity Board Chair. - 9.8.2 The ITTF Integrity Board Chair shall set the agenda of the ITTF Integrity Board meetings, taking into consideration any proposal regarding the agenda made by other ITTF Integrity Board Members. - 9.8.3 The agenda of the ITTF Integrity Board meetings shall be communicated to the ITTF Integrity Board Members prior to the ITTF Integrity Board meeting in a timely manner and whenever possible, at least 7 days before the date of the ITTF Integrity Board meeting. - 9.8.4 If an integrity matter arises between the ITTF Integrity Board meetings, the ITTF Head of Integrity will inform the ITTF Integrity Board Chair and the latter will determine its urgency and the need to call for an extraordinary meeting of the ITTF Integrity Board, or whether it can be decided during the next scheduled meeting. - 9.8.5 The ITTF Integrity Board meeting may be conducted remotely through, without limitation, telephone, videoconference, or any other generally acceptable electronic communication means, if requested by any ITTF Integrity Board Member.
+- 9.8.1 The ITTF Integrity Board shall meet quarterly at least once a year and each ITTF Integrity Board meeting shall be convened by the ITTF Integrity Board Chair. - 9.8.2 The ITTF Integrity Board Chair shall set the agenda of the ITTF Integrity Board meetings, taking into consideration any proposal regarding the agenda made by other ITTF Integrity Board Members. - 9.8.3 The agenda of the ITTF Integrity Board meetings shall be communicated to the ITTF Integrity Board Members prior to the ITTF Integrity Board meeting in a timely manner and whenever possible, at least 7 days before the date of the ITTF Integrity Board meeting. - 9.8.4 If an integrity matter arises between the ITTF Integrity Board meetings, the ITTF Head of Integrity will inform the ITTF Integrity Board Chair and the latter will determine its urgency and the need to call for an extraordinary meeting of the ITTF Integrity Board, or whether it can be decided during the next scheduled meeting.
+Any issue arising after the agenda of the ITTF Integrity Board meeting has been communicated to the ITTF Integrity Board Members shall be resolved by a Qualified Majority. - 9.8.5 The ITTF Integrity Board meeting may be conducted remotely through, without limitation, telephone, videoconference, or any other generally acceptable electronic communication means, if requested by any ITTF Integrity Board Member.
 At least once a year, a meeting will be conducted in person.